gkojr/superhero_workout/README.md

 ## The Team
 Our front-end developer, Sean Malavet.
-Taking care of the middleware is George Owusu, and finally handling all of the backend is Jean-Guy Leconte.
+Taking care of the middleware is George Owusu, and finally handling the backend is Jean-Guy Leconte.

 ## Inspiration
 _Healthy Heroes_ was inspired by a drive to inspire people to be active and a love for comic book superheroes.
 Our web application combines these two objectives into one cohesive experience.